-Before we can move on with painting the lingerie chest we need to address the damage.
+Before we can move on with painting layers on the lingerie chest we need to address the damage.
 First, remove the hardware and the drawers and set them aside.
 You can label each drawer with a piece of chalk so you know which drawers goes where when your makeover is complete.
 This is one of many tips that I share in my Best Tips & Secrets for Painting Furniture post.

 Moving on to the damage.
 Here is a close up of the lower damaged area.

 Because this is on an edge and I want to make sure that this is repaired in a mega way I am using Bondo.
 I try to limit how often I use Bondo since the fumes can be a little strong if you aren’t in a well-ventilated area.
 I shouldn’t admit this, but personally, the smell doesn’t bother me but I know that it’s not exactly non-toxic (not at all) so you should use safety precautions.
 Once the Bondo is completely dry you can sand it smooth.
 It’s like it never happened 😉 You can get Bondo HERE.
 (I do tend to use the hardcore stuff made for cars)